sony/nmos-cpp/Documents/Dependencies.md

   -DWERROR:BOOL="0"
 ```

-Then, open and build the generated nmos-cpp Visual Studio Solution.
+Then, open and build the generated cpprestsdk Visual Studio Solution.

 Or on the Developer command line:
 ```